abinit/abinit/doc/developers/profile_devtools.md

 Compiling ABINIT to use with the profiler is straightforward.
 A production build can be used to generate roofline metrics, there is no need for debug build.
 We refer to *abinit/doc/build/GPU_InstinctMI250X+EPYC7453.ac9* for a recommended build configuration.
 ABINIT implements ROCm annotations and markers that are included in the profiler reports for the ease of analysis per code regions.
-It also implements useful macros for profiler start/stop calls, for both NVTX and ROCm (since version 10.8).
+It also implements useful bindings for profiler start/stop calls, for both NVTX and ROCm (since version 10.8).
 These allow to limit the profiler execution to specific parts of the code and to reduce overhead.
 We use them for readability of the roofline in order to avoid overlapping points.
-Do not forget to set the build option *with_gpu_markers="yes"* in order to activate the macros for code annotations and profiler switches.
+Do not forget to set the build option `with_gpu_markers="yes"` in order to activate the macros for code annotations and profiler switches.

 In this example, we sandwich the three GEMM operations that update the wavefunction subspace (as well as the